Getting a mortgage - First time buyer

 What credit score do you need for a mortgage?

 It’s difficult to answer what exact credit score you need when applying for a mortgage, as lenders have got choosier about who they lend to in recent years, and if you have a bad credit score, you may struggle to find a ‘standard’ mortgage.
-That’s not to say it’s impossible, you may just have to shop around a lot.
-Any mortgage you are offered may not have terms that work for you, and you might find that what you’re offered is more restrictive than you’d like.
+That’s not to say it’s impossible, you may just have to shop around.
+A mortgage you are offered may not have terms that work for you, and you might find that what you’re offered is more restrictive than you’d like.

 It’s important to note that having bad credit history is not the same as having no credit history.
-Lenders will be very wary about offering a mortgage to someone who there’s little information to go off, so if you think you’ll be in this position, you may want to consider taking a few months or years to work on improving your credit score, before applying for a mortgage.
+Lenders will be very wary about offering a mortgage to someone who there’s little information to go off, so if you think you are in this position, you may want to consider taking a few months or years to work on creating a credit score, before applying for a mortgage.
 As long as you’re responsible, you should be able to build on your score and get it to a good place fairly soon.

 If you are struggling with a low credit score, some lenders offer specialised mortgage packages for your situation.
 You’re unlikely to get the best rates, however it’s still an option if you don’t feel you can improve your rating anytime soon.